bww/Archetype/README.md

 	  ]
 	}

+For each object in the 	`parameters` list you define:

+ * `id` the identifier (variable) of the parameter.
+ * `name` the name of the parameter.
+This is the text the user is prompted with when Archetype asks them to define a parameter.

 ## Using parameters
 You can use the parameters defined in the Archetype configuration anywhere you like in your template project by using a variable expression.
 When Archetype encounters a variable expression in a text-base file it is substituted with the corresponding parameter value.